Pure Main Banner

 Community Outreach

 New sustainability initiatives have been introduced within the community as well as support of local culture and heritage through the offering of traditional craft-making activities (e.g. batik workshops), and promoting natural well-being practices (e.g. propolis soap making).
-In partnership with local NGO, Sahabat Alam Langkawi (SALAM), we nurture micro-businesses and local entrepreneurship, especially with disadvantaged and marginalised members of our extended community.
-To date, 10 single mothers and other beneficiaries have been provided employment to upcycle reused items, 2 tonnes of clothes, footwear and books have been donated to those in need, and 170 kg of food have been delivered to the needy from our monetary contribution through SALAM.
+In partnership with local social enterprise The Kansha Life Project in Langkawi, Geng Bersih Kampung and schools sponsored through the Eco-Schools Programme, we nurture micro-businesses and local entrepreneurship, especially with children, disadvantaged and marginalised members of our extended community.

 /soap%20and%20candle%20making%20workshop